inuritdino/SFennica-Lignum-SSM/README.md

 MATLAB environment variables are different from those of the system's shell (command line).
 This produces a 'not found library or symbol' error in MATLAB, when it calls LPFG simulator (LPFG is foreign to MATLAB).
 To fix:

-1. Run the LPFG simulator within LPFG-LIGNUM folder by typing at the system's command line:
+1.Run the LPFG simulator within LPFG-LIGNUM folder by typing at the system's command line:
 ```
 lpfg lignum.l view.v material.mat
 ```
 If this runs successfully, the LPFG works.
 If not, perhaps system's PATH variable is not correctly set or other installation problems occurred.

-2. Adjust MATLAB environment variables to those of the system's environment.
+2.Adjust MATLAB environment variables to those of the system's environment.
 Use 'setenv' and 'getenv' commands in MATLAB.
 You may want to look at the PATH, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, DYLD_FRAMEWORK_PATH variables (these are common in Mac OS systems, use corresponding variables on other systems).

 For example, in Mac OS the following was proven to work when typing at the MATLAB command line or in the startup.m script:
 ```